September 20, 2025•3 min read

 return <div>{data.title}</div>;

-}Look at how much cleaner that is.
-No useSWR, no useEffect, no loading states.
-The user loads the page and the data is just there.
-Instantly.
-No jumping layouts.
+}This is much cleaner.
+No useSWR, no useEffect, and often no loading states.
+The user loads the page and data is already there, with less layout jumping.

-Here is where Server Components truly pull ahead: caching.
+Here is where Server Components pull ahead: caching.

-When you configure caching on your fetch calls (like next: { revalidate: 3600 }), Server Components leverage that instantly.
-Because the page is generated on the server, if the cache is valid, Next.js simply hands the pre-rendered HTML to the user in milliseconds.
+When you configure caching on fetch calls (like next: { revalidate: 3600 }), Server Components use it directly.
+If cache is valid, Next.js returns pre-rendered HTML very fast.

 Server Components completely eliminate that round-trip.